apache/flink/docs/streaming_guide.md

 ### Sinks

 `DataStreamSink` represents the different outputs of a Flink Streaming program.
-Every `DataStream` in a streaming program needs to be either transformed or closed down with a sink.
 There are several pre-defined implementations `DataStreamSink` available right away:

  * `dataStream.print()` – Writes the DataStream to the standard output, practical for testing purposes
  * `dataStream.writeAsText(parameters)` – Writes the DataStream to a text file
  * `dataStream.writeAsCsv(parameters)` – Writes the DataStream to CSV format